MassHealth Dental: The Comprehensive Guide

 Please note, this is a general list of services available to all MassHealth dental plan participants.
 For a detailed description of the differences between child and adult dental care, please consult the MassHealth Dental Benefit Booklet.
 This indispensable resource also includes information on filing appeals and complaints, finding a dentist, making appointments, emergency instructions, rights & responsibilities and more.

-Where to Get Help with MassHealth Dental
+Where to Get Help & What Does MassHealth Dental Cover

 To find dentists that take MassHealth, ask questions about MassHealth dental coverage or for additional information about MassHealth dental benefits, DentaQuest (the administrative wing of the MassHealth dental insurance program) has a resource page with phone numbers, website addresses, email contact points and more.